-- You’re not a narcissist or a psychopath; you have a conscience, so it’s probably a fantasy that you could keep this up for long enough to make much of a difference.
+- They are manipulators and you’re not.
+You have a conscience, so it’s probably a fantasy that you could keep this up for long enough to make much of a difference.

 - Even if you did, the things they do are so blatant and heinous, as noted above with direct criticism, they can use what you do to make themselves into a victim to gain sympathy and support and to justify their poor treatment of you.

 - Some of these things are just playing with fire and you’re going to invoke hostility from them.
 Yes they did these things to you and it’s not fair, but they’re mentally-disordered and unstable and that’s the point.

 - It’s doubtful they would even recognize that you were treating them how you were treated to show them how it feels because they don’t have the insight to recognize that their behavior is a problem.

 5. Say “No” or Blatantly Challenge What They Say